cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 ## Grading Policies

 Grades are based on the various course elements as follows:

-• Facilitation of two scenario discussions, including the preparation of two framing memos in advance (20%)
+- Facilitation of two scenario discussions, including the preparation of two framing memos in advance: 20%
-• Self-reflection memos (no more than 500 words), one for each game.
-Feedback (1 to 2 paragraphs) to each student’s negotiating partner, one for each game.
-(30%)
+- Self-reflection memos (no more than 500 words), one for each game, and feedback (1 to 2 paragraphs) to each student’s negotiating partner, one for each game: 30%
-• Video presentation (15%)
+- Video presentation: 15%
-• In-class final exam (20%)
+- In-class final exam: 20%
-• Class participation/attendance, especially in role plays (15%).
+- Class participation/attendance, especially in role plays: 15%

-Self-reflection memos and Scenario framing memos will be graded as follows:
+Self-reflection memos and scenario framing memos will be graded as follows:

-• Memos that show only a minimal attempt to address the questions or the assigned material, or which are poorly written, will receive a check-minus (i.e., a grade of C+ to B-).
+- Memos that show only a minimal attempt to address the questions or the assigned material, or which are poorly written, will receive a check-minus (i.e., a grade of C+ to B-).
-• An acceptable effort will get a check (i.e., a grade of B to A-)
+- An acceptable effort will get a check (i.e., a grade of B to A-).
-• A superior level of effort will get a check-plus (i.e., a grade of A to A+).
+- A superior level of effort will get a check-plus (i.e., a grade of A to A+).

-o Strong self-reflection memos will draw on class readings and lectures to help make sense of the game experience.
-o Strong scenario leadership memos will, as explained above, draw on class readings and lectures to reflect on the scenario.
+Strong self-reflection memos will draw on class readings and lectures to help make sense of the game experience.
+Strong scenario leadership memos will likewise draw on class readings and lectures to reflect on the scenario.

 ### Late Assignments